• Release History

 In this example the “Quote” is pushed back to the dialog ensuring users see the updated version (description field in this example).

-Result - opened by the dialog
+opened by dialog response

 Figure 10: Result – opened by the dialog